A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Introduction

-More specifically, TWAS is an integrative analysis that combines two distinct models -- a gene expression model (Model A in Figure \ref{fig:illustration}) that models gene expression as a function of expression quantitative trait loci (eQTLs, i.e., genetic variants that are associated with gene expression), and a GWAS model (Model B in Figure \ref{fig:illustration}) that captures the associations between a trait and individual genetic variants.
-The two models are estimated separately and then combined to infer associations between genetically regulated gene expression levels and phenotypes (i.e., TWAS, represented by Model C in Figure \ref{fig:illustration}).
+As illustrated in Figure \ref{fig:illustration}, TWAS combines two distinct models -- a gene expression model (Model A) that models gene expression as a function of expression quantitative trait loci (eQTLs, i.e., genetic variants that are associated with gene expression), and a GWAS model (Model B ) that captures the associations between a trait and individual genetic variants.
+The two models are estimated separately and then combined to infer associations between genetically regulated gene expression levels and phenotypes (Model C).
 For example, the widely-used PrediXcan \citep{gamazon2015gene} first uses a sparse linear model such as elastic net or lasso to estimate the cis-eQTL effects on gene expression and then imputes gene expression levels.
 Then, in the second step, it formally tests the association between imputed gene expression (genetically regulated gene expression levels) and the trait of interest.
-S-PrediXcan \citep{barbeira2018exploring} expands its application by only requiring GWAS summary statistics instead of individual-level data, which are not easily available due to privacy issues.
-Similarly, \cite{gusev2016integrative} and \cite{nagpal2019tigar} considered Bayesian gene expression models (Model A) instead of simple linear models in their TWAS approaches.
-To leverage multi-tissue data, UTMOST \citep{hu2019statistical} proposed a multi-task learning method to jointly model gene expression across tissues and then integrate them into an overarching gene-trait association test.
+However access to individual-level GWAS data is often restricted due to privacy concerns and data-sharing limitations.
+Instead, GWAS summary statistics (estimated effect sizes and their standard errors) are more readily available.
+These summary statistics not only facilitate easy access to GWAS results but also allow researchers to integrate data from multiple GWAS, resulting in more powerful analyses.
+Along this direction, S-PrediXcan \citep{barbeira2018exploring} extends PrediXcan to situations where only GWAS summary statistics are available.
+More recently, \cite{gusev2016integrative} and \cite{nagpal2019tigar} employed Bayesian gene expression models, while UTMOST \citep{hu2019statistical} introduced a multi-task learning approach to jointly model gene expression across tissues.
+Given the practicality of working with summary statistics, our proposed framework also focuses on scenarios where only GWAS summary statistics are accessible.